telerik/maui-docs/controls/maskedentry/maskedentry-overview.md

 ## Key features

-* [Rich set of mask types]({%slug maskedentry-masked-types%}): The masked input control allows you to use different type of masks depending on our scenario.
+* [Rich set of mask types]({%slug maskedentry-masked-types%}): The masked input control allows you to use different type of masks depending on your scenario.

 * **Setting Mask**: Allows you to define a string of characters that constrain user input.
 The `Mask` property may contain literals and special mask characters based on the used RadMaskedEntry -> Regex, Numeric, etc.